jeramiedkim/jeramiedkim/README.md

 * Interning to improve Human-Computer Interaction for diverse cognitive styles in Dr. Margaret Burnett's Lab at Oregon State University.

 🧑🏻‍💻 Previously, I...
 * Awarded $2K by the Corvallis Public Schools Foundation.
 Designed a cultural appreciation curriculum to teach 1.3K+ youth across Oregon through Advisor Presentations, Cultural Toolbox Tuesdays, and Weekly Meetings.
-Hosted a district-wide Crossroads of Cultures event by partnering with the Benton County Historical Society.
+Hosted a district-wide Crossroads of Cultures event at the Corvallis Museum.
 Partnered with the Corvallis Multicultural Literacy Center to provide free cultural educational resources like a Global Reference Library & Kits, benefiting a community of 6.8K+.
 * Enhanced UI Design by editing, evaluating, and proofreading final copies, resulting in a 14% increase in engagement through the introduction of crossword puzzles and sudoku.
 Published 10+ articles on various subjects, including Creative Writing Features to Raider Reads.
 Secured $750 from the Corvallis Public Schools Foundation.

 🎯 I hope to...